yuehaogao/MAT201B-2024/README.md

 ------------------------------ Introduction of Controllable Parameters ------------------------------
 - VisualPattern (range 0-3, acquiscent: 1): controlls the current visual pattern shown to follow the music.
 This parameter will automatically be floored to the lower integer by the "onAnimate" fuction.
+Alternative for this parameter is the number key [0], [1], [2], [3].

+- Song (range 0-3, acquiscent: 0): controlls the current song played.
+This parameter will automatically be floored to the lower integer by the "onAnimate" fuction.
+Alternative for this parameter is the key [,] or [.].

 - MusicPower (range 0-6, acquiscent: 2.5): how strong the music affects the visual patterns, you may understand this parameter as "music volume".